-GENERAL DESCRIPTION OF ALL PLANNED CAPITAL EXPENDITURES DURING THE PLAN YEAR i.
-Planned Number of Households Served
+GENERAL DESCRIPTION OF ALL PLANNED CAPITAL EXPENDITURES DURING THE PLAN YEAR

 We expect to spend the allocation associated with Arapahoe Court for general maintenance on the property.
 No major capital expenditures are planned.
 The Madison allocation and any remaining allocation from previous years will be accumulated for potential unit acquisitions in accordance with Activity 2015-1.
+In addition, CFP funds will be used to fund operating shortfalls for Arapahoe Court and the MTW overhead costs.